MillenniumFalcons/2022-RapidReact-Ewok/doc/subsystems/hood.md

 ## Sensors
 - Falcon built in encoders
-- Limit switch?
+- Limit switch
+- Extra encoder on output shaft

 ## Closed loop
-Using built in Falcon 500 encoders.
+Using the external encoder which is placed after backlash.

 ### Units